 Today, there are 40.4 million unpaid caregivers like June, who take care of adults ages 65 and older.

-We evaluated different products that are used by patients and caregivers to facilitate the process of decision making in prescription management.
+I analyzed the existing products that are used by patients and caregivers to facilitate the process of decision making in prescription management.

 “ I feel like the worst daughter.
 Lately, as the idea sets in that she could not function alone in her home, I feel depressed and cry suddenly.. ”